 - Commodities, including precious metals

-Because self-directed IRAs allow a wider array of investment options, they’re generally used by those who are knowledgeable, experienced, and want a greater variety of choices than the normal investing standbys of stocks, bonds, CDs, and mutual funds.
+Because self-directed IRAs allow a wider array of asset options, they’re generally used by those who are knowledgeable, experienced, and want a greater variety of choices than the normal standbys of stocks, bonds, CDs, and mutual funds.

 d.
 Precious Metals IRA

-A precious metals IRA is a type of self-directed IRA that allows investors to invest in precious metals such as gold, silver, platinum, and palladium.
-Investors can choose from a wide array of coins, bars, and other forms of bullion that meet IRS requirements for minimum fineness.
+A precious metals IRA is a type of self-directed IRA that allows individuals to hold precious metals such as gold, silver, platinum, and palladium.
+People can choose from a wide array of coins, bars, and other forms of bullion that meet IRS requirements for minimum fineness.

-Precious metals IRAs require investors to choose a custodian to manage their IRA assets, and a depository to safeguard their metals.
-When it comes time to take a distribution, investors can choose to take a distribution either in cash or in precious metals.
+Precious metals IRAs require people to choose a custodian to manage their IRA assets, and a depository to safeguard their metals.
+When it comes time to take a distribution, individuals can choose to take a distribution either in cash or in precious metals.

 e.
 SEP IRA